What Area of Dublin To Stay In

 You can walk around chic neighborhoods like Donnybrook, Ranelagh & Rathmines.
 Eat in places Tripadvisor doesn't have in their top (tourist) ten.
 Be a regular at the village coffee shop.
 It's calmer around here too, go for a walk along the canal and watch the swans glide by.

-Best of all, the Grand Canal is only 15 minutes walk from town.
-Buses & trains take 5 minutes.
+Grand Canal is an interesting 20 minutes walk from town.
+Buses take 10 minutes.

 My Hotel Picks